sirikothe/gotextfsm/README.md

 It was originally developed to allow programmatic access to information returned from the command line interface (CLI) of networking devices.

-The complete documentation about TextFSM is given here: https://github.com/google/textfsm/wiki/TextFSM
+The complete documentation of TextFSM can be found at the [TextFSM Wiki](https://github.com/google/textfsm/wiki/TextFSM).

 This porting attempts to be 100% compatible to the original TextFSM specification given in the above links.